-So you have a website, you have done all of the hard work and written your content and added it to your website, yet still you keep asking yourself “Why is my website not generating more or enough clients?”
+So you have a website, you have done all of the hard work and written your content and added it to your website, yet still you keep asking yourself “Why is my website not showing on Google?” and “Why is my website not producing new clients?”
 There are usually several good reasons for this, so let me take you through them.

 Let me start by telling you a brief story from my last days as a solicitor who was by then only doing law firm marketing (I had managed to stop doing the legal work completely).
 I was employed in a full time marketing position for a law firm.
 My main achievement for them was to build a website which was largely ahead of its time and certainly ahead of the legal competition because it had over 100 pages and it was very well optimised to please Google (more not that below).

 When I left that firm to set up my marketing consultancy the website was generating a lot of enquiries for that firm’s legal services.